Install Mattermost Omnibus

 /etc/nginx/conf.d/mattermost.conf file to validate that the changes were applied successfully.

-Please be careful when using this feature, as making changes to the custom template can cause the reconfigure process to fail, or the generated NGINX configuration to be invalid.
+Please use caution when using this feature.
+Making changes to the custom template can cause the reconfigure process to fail, or the generated NGINX configuration to be invalid.

 mmomni backup: Takes a complete snapshot of your Mattermost server and places the backup file in a specified file location.